 You may constantly be told about new subjects that should bother you and the rest of society.
-Don’t bring home merchandise containing BPA.
+Don’t bring home merchandise that has BPA.
 Don’t use the microwave.
-Only store your food in glass containers, not plastic.
+Only keep your leftovers in glass containers, not plastic.

 Now your neighbors are telling you about indoor air quality (or IAQ) in Calgary.
 You can’t use harsh chemicals to sanitize your home.
 You need to invest in an air purification system.
 You have to use essential oils and not air fresheners.